chaos-mesh/website/versioned_docs/version-2.7.3/simulate-gcp-chaos.md

    Based on this configuration example, Chaos Mesh will inject a `disk-loss` fault into the specified GCP instance so that the GCP instance is detached from the specified storage volume within 5 minutes.

-   For more information about detaching GCP instances, refer to [Detach GCP storage](https://cloud.google.com/compute/docs/reference/rest/v1/instances/detachDisk).
+   For more information about detaching GCP disks, refer to [Detach GCP storage](https://cloud.google.com/compute/docs/reference/rest/v1/instances/detachDisk).

 2. After the configuration file is prepared, use `kubectl` to create an experiment: